Implementing duty of care and ethical behaviour standards

 - What responsibilities do clients have in this situation?

-- What consequences are there when workers and clients do not fulfil their responsibilities?
+- What consequences are there when workers and clients do not fulfill their responsibilities?

 - What processes must be followed in your organisation to deal with these issues?